bringauto/fleet-management-http-api/docs/entity_manipulations.md

 Result:
 - The Order ID is automatically set by the server.
+- The Order's timestamp is set to match the time it was posted.
 - An Order is created.
 - An [Order State](#order-state) created with the `to_accept` status.